Kawaeee/medical_forms_ocr/README.md

 # Medical Forms OCR
-- This project is a part of CSC491 Intelligent System and Application Class
+- This project is a part of CSC491 Intelligent System and Application Class.

 - It is a web application that allows the user to upload PDF/JPG to extracting the paper-based medical form data into a digital medical form.